MV10/opengl-mp4-test/README.md

 Stream decoding is just slow.

 Given we're measuring microseconds, perf metrics will vary a LOT from one run to the next.
 If you want to try it on your system, run the app over and over again to get a sense of the range.
 Always use a Release build, and it's a lot more consistent on a "quiet" system running the app directly (VS still owns the console window and hooks outputs even in Release mode).

-The maintainer of the FFMediaToolkit library has added an [internal flip option](https://github.com/radek-k/FFMediaToolkit/commit/fb7a3886e5e5b17b5186cde1ad30b6390c7da903), so the frame-inversion step _could_ be removed.
-I expected that to improve performance, but to my surprise and great disappointment it was actually even slower... by a lot.
-Since this might vary on different hardware, for Monkey Hi Hat I implemented a switch so the user can select internal flipping, ffmpeg flipping, or even disable flipping entirely, which is useful for videos that are already oriented correctly.
-You can see the option commented out at the top of the `VideoTexture.Load` method.

 Eventually I may try to move video playback support into a background thread, as the CPU is generally under-utilized by Monkey Hi Hat.
 This should decouple video decoding from the render loop.